Starting with Color

 #3 Add water up to the neck of the bottle.

 #4 Place the tip on the bottle and cap.
+Adhere the label included with the kit.
 Now you can shake it to make sure the dye is completely mixed.
 Repeat with remaining colors.

 #5 You are ready to go!
 I will use these premixed dyes in future posts.